Burnsedia/burnsedia.github.io/src/content/blog/problem-with-agencies.md

 ### Step 5 — Reward Results, Not Time
 Pay for working software — not hours logged.

+## Senior Dev Takeaway

+Agencies are not inherently bad.
+They are often overkill for early-stage products that need speed, alignment, and direct accountability.

+If your app is not shipping, reduce handoffs first.
+Complex process cannot compensate for missing execution.
 ## Work With Me
 If you’re tired of agency delays and want to work directly with a full-stack developer who ships fast: